aisingapore/TagUI/README.md

 ![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)

 ### CLI ASSISTANT
 TagUI scripts are already in natural-language-like syntax to convert to JavaScript code.
 What's even better is having natural-language-like syntax on the command line.
 Instead of typing `tagui download_bank_report june creditcard` to run the automation flow download_bank_report with parameters june creditcard, you can type `erina download my june creditcard bank report`.
 This may be more intuitive than recalling which automation filename you saved to run.
+For a demo of the CLI (command line interface) assistant in action, [see this video](https://www.youtube.com/watch?v=Sm4WNQ89gRA).

 The commands erina (macOS/Linux) and erina.cmd (Windows) can be renamed to some other name you like.
 The commands can be set up in the same way as the tagui / tagui.cmd above to be accessible from any folder.
 The command basically interprets this general syntax `erina single-word-action fillers options/parameters fillers single-or-multi-word-context` to call run the corresponding automation flow `action_context` with `options/parameters`.

 Also, adding `using chrome` / `using headless` / `using firefox` at the end will let it run using the respective browsers.
 The default location where automation flows are searched for is in tagui/flows folder and can be changed in tagui_helper.php.
-Filler words (is, are, was, were, my, me) are ignored as they don't convey important information ([more info](https://github.com/tebelorg/TagUI/issues/44#issuecomment-321108786)).
+Filler words (is, are, was, were, my, me) are ignored as they don't convey important information ([more design info](https://github.com/tebelorg/TagUI/issues/44#issuecomment-321108786)).

 ### FLOW SAMPLES
 Following automation flow samples ([tagui/src/samples folder](https://github.com/tebelorg/TagUI/tree/master/src/samples)) are included with TagUI